pffy/markdown-table/README.md

 > **NOTE:** for developers and power users.

-  * Copy all the files in the `src` folder to your App Script editor.
+  * Copy all the files in the `src` folder to your Google Apps Script editor.

 # PERMISSIONS